MuhammadAli7896/Chatting-Web-Application/README.md

 ## How to use?

 Simply, go to https://chat-nest-zcoa.onrender.com/ and sign up or you can login with your facebook and google accounts.
+Search for any user or your friend in search tab at top left corner, there you can find your friends and users.
+So you can create a chat by simply clicking on them.
 Then you are ready to go.
 Enjoy chatting with your friends and family.

 ## Get Started